A common statement I hear from parents is:

-The Sensitive Nature is nurturing, downward flowing in movement, caring, intuitive, and peaceful.
+The Sensitive Nature is cuddly, downward flowing in movement, caring, intuitive, and timid.

-The Structured Nature is thinking, Still or Stepping-back in movement, literal, perfecting and serious.
+The Structured Nature is still or stepping-back in movement, literal, perfecting and serious.
+The old soul.

-The first step in understanding which of the four Natures your child leads with is to sit back and observe.
+The first step is to sit back and observe.
+Who are they, really?

 Your children are sending you messages all the time, clues about who they are and what they need.
 The problem is, if you don't stop and observe, you cannot decode these messages.